gwongwen/stm32wle5_rtos_lora/README.md

-# Code for Sastress Project : test of LoRa radio (transmitter)
+# Code for 6Sens Project : test of LoRa radio (transmitter)

 ## Overview
 This simple application allows us to demonstrate and validate the LoRa subsystem of Zephyr RTOS.
 This code allows testing of LoRa radio, only transmission for this code.